 Email spam filters can keep many phishing emails out of your inbox.
 But scammers are always trying to outsmart the filters, so it’s a good idea to add extra layers of protection.
 According to the FTC, here are four steps you can take to protect yourself from phishing attacks:

 1. Protect your computer using security software.
-Set the software to update automatically so it can deal with any new security threats.
+Set the software to update automatically to deal with any new security threats.

 2. Protect your mobile devices by setting software to update automatically.
 These updates could also give you critical protection against security threats.